sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 #### Verification of the correct installation of Packer

-If all the steps of the previous procedures have been completed correctly, we can proceed to verify the installation of Packer on our system.
+If all the steps of these procedures are complete, you can proceed to verify the installation of Packer on our system.

-To verify that Packer has been installed correctly, run the `packer` command and you will get the result shown below:
+Verification of Packer's correct installation involves running the `packer` command with no options:

 ```bash
 $ packer